 The New River and Roanoke Valleys provide an environment where innovation-driven businesses can start and thrive.
 Whether you sketched out your big idea on a napkin at a coffee shop or packed up and moved cross-country, the Valleys offer the place, people, and commitment for success.
+Check out our 2019 Innovation Ecosystem in Review Report for more details.

 The area — which includes Blacksburg and Roanoke — provides: